fenago/data-science/lab_guides/Lab_3.md

     ```

-    Note

-    The `#` symbol in the code snippet above denotes a code
-    comment.
-Comments are added into code to help explain specific bits
-    of logic.

     The `pd.read_csv()` function\'s arguments are the filename
     as a string and the limit separator of a CSV, which is
     `";"`.
 After reading the file, the DataFrame is printed